godotengine/godot-website/collections/_article/platform-state-in-csharp-for-godot-4-2.md

 The web platform is still **not supported** in 4.2, but progress has been made in loading GDExtensions which has some similarities.

 Godot uses [Emscripten](https://emscripten.org/) to compile C++ code to [Web Assembly](https://webassembly.org/) (WASM) that can be run as "native code" in web browsers.
-The Godot WASM acts as the main module and it's able to load other WASMs that are built as side modules, GDExtensions that are used in web exports are built as WASM side modules so Godot can load them dynamically.
+The Godot WASM acts as the main module and it's able to load other WASMs that are built as side modules.
+GDExtensions that are used in web exports are built as WASM side modules so Godot can load them dynamically.

 When building C# projects for the web platform, the built WASM expects .NET to be the main entry point and doesn't support [dynamic linking](https://github.com/dotnet/runtime/issues/75257).
 This is because, currently, the .NET runtime can only be built as a main module.
 So, unlike GDExtensions, the resulting WASM can't be loaded by Godot.